 The Hastings Center Beneficence Society

-Credited by many as having founded the field of bioethics, The Hastings Center has invested more than 50 years addressing complex challenges at the intersection of health, science, and technology—including issues of aging populations, healthcare access, growing financial inequality, and the wise use of emerging technologies such as gene editing, brain-computer interfaces, and the use of artificial intelligence in health care.
-Many people appreciate the importance and the legacy of this work and choose to support The Hastings Center through generous giving and through their estate plans.
+Credited by many as having founded the field of bioethics, The Hastings Center has invested more than 50 years addressing complex challenges at the intersection of health, science, and technology—including issues of aging populations, health care access, growing financial inequality, and the wise use of emerging technologies such as gene editing, brain-computer interfaces, and artificial intelligence in health care.

 The Hastings Center Beneficence Society

-The Beneficence Society—named after a foundational bioethical principle denoting the desire and intent to “do good”—comprises benefactors who are acting today to ensure the bioethical practices of tomorrow.
-By joining, you help to ensure that the values you are eager to secure and protect continue to inform the rapidly evolving fields of health, science, and technology—now and in the future.
+The Beneficence Society—named after a foundational bioethical principle denoting the desire and intent to “do good”—comprises benefactors who are acting today to secure the bioethical practices of tomorrow.
+By joining, you help to ensure that the values at the core of the Center’s mission continue to inform the rapidly evolving fields of health, science, and technology—now and in the future.

 Members of The Beneficence Society